AdoptOpenJDK/TSC/README.md

 #### 3.2 Test

+Note that other OpenJDK binaries (such as the [openjdk8-upstream-binaries](https://github.com/AdoptOpenJDK/openjdk8-upstream-binaries/) and
+[openjdk11-upstream-binaries](https://github.com/AdoptOpenJDK/openjdk11-upstream-binaries/)) can be put through pipelines entering at this Test phase.

 [Tests](https://ci.adoptopenjdk.net/view/OpenJDK%20tests/) are run on the [Supported Test Platforms](https://docs.google.com/spreadsheets/d/1X4CCfvMoCgEavRbvejHrTvPnqj37MB-_C6LB6b8Akkc/edit?usp=sharing).
 The Jenkins leader sends the test jobs to the Jenkins followers based on a similar tagging system to build.
 See [openjdk-tests](https://github.com/AdoptOpenJDK/openjdk-tests) and